How It Works

 Where do I pick-up my plant order?

 When you order online, you will select your pickup location, date and time at check-out.
-In fall 2021, we will host four pop-up weekends in October to pick-up plants; SW Portland, Beaverton, Milwaukie and North Portland.
+Online ordering for spring 2022 will be Feb 15 - March 15 for April pick-up.
+Exact dates and locations of the pop-up pick-up events will be announced in January 2022.
 Each event is hosted by a different, rad community partner that will receive a percent of the proceeds!

-After parking, we’ll meet you at the marked check-in tent where you’ll get a list of everything you ordered.
+At each event, you will park and meet us at the marked check-in tent where you’ll get a list of everything you ordered.
 Then, you get to pursue the inventory and pick out your new plant babies to take home!
 Don’t worry, we’ll double-check at the end to make sure they are all there and answer any additional questions you may have.

 What Will My Plants Look Like?